brookshelley/brookshelley/data/2023-02-01-mediadiet.md

 ---
 title: january 23
 date: 2023-02-01
-description: tv, games, and covid
+description: tv games and covid
 tags:
     - mediadiet
 type: posts
 ---

 A rainy month with the back half consisting of a work trip and a few weeks with COVID meant a lot of watching Lost, The Traitors, and other tv.
 I also played the entirety of Last of Us Part 1, which was a little too linear for my taste.